Andrew KirshnerAssociate Professor of Performing Arts Technology

 Kirshner holds a DMA (1999) in music composition from the University of Michigan, where his principal teachers included William Bolcom, Evan Chambers, and Michael Daugherty.
 He also received a BM in saxophone performance from the New England Conservatory of Music (1983), and a degree in philosophy from Tufts University (1983).
 More recently, he has studied film directing and rehearsal technique with Judith Weston at the Two Lights Studio in Los Angeles.

-Professor Kirshner is jointly appointed by the Stamps School of Art and Design, where he teaches video, and by the School of Music, Theatre, and Dance, where he teaches film scoring, sound design, and multimedia performance.
+Kirshner is jointly appointed by the Stamps School of Art and Design, where he teaches video, and by the School of Music, Theatre & Dance, where he teaches film scoring, sound design, and multimedia performance.